TatianaAb/phase-0-tracks/version-control/git-definitions.md

  * Commits are save points, created manually when important changes are made.
   Commit command follows by a message that provides meaningful information about changes.

-* What is a merge conflict?
- * Merge conflict is an obstacle that can arise at the merging feature branch into master if master branch has been changed since feature branch was started.
+* last question has been deleted !!!